mantidproject/www.mantidproject.org/source/installation/condafaq.rst

 .. code-block:: sh
 	PackagesNotFoundError: The following packages are not available from current channels

-If you get this error it may be because you have not included the mantid channel in your download command.
+If you encounter this error it may be because you have not included the mantid channel in your download command.
 Please ensure you include `-c mantid` when installing.

 Example